 Mackinac Island as a whole has been designated a National Historic Landmark for its outstanding significance as a military outpost, fur trade depot, and - since the mid-nineteenth century - one of the country's premier tourist destinations.
-The development of the Mission district area at the east end of the island has been overshadowed by more conspicuous development in the original village and the cottages of the west and east bluffs, yet the Mission District to the east end plays an integral and densely developed part of Mackinac Island history and contains a large percentage of the historic resources of the island.
-The major themes of Mackinac Island history are reflected in the district's buildings, from the log houses of the fur traders and the simple vernacular houses of the workers in the fishing industry, to the fine large homes, cottages, hotels and rooming houses developed during the tourism era of the late nineteenth century to the Great Depression, as well as the mid-twentieth century period of renewed tourism and investment.
+The development of the East End/Mission District has been overshadowed by more conspicuous development in the original village and the cottages of the west and east bluffs, yet the East End/Mission District plays an integral role in the history of Mackinac Island as a densely-developed area that contains a large percentage of the island's historic resources.
+The major themes of Mackinac Island history are reflected in the district's buildings, from the log houses of the fur traders and the simple vernacular houses of the workers in the fishing industry, to the fine large houses, cottages, hotels and rooming houses developed during the tourism era of the late nineteenth century to the Great Depression.
 There are examples of structures associated with equestrian activity so important to the island, as well as two significant historic church buildings.